Are you still sitting on the fence when it comes to embracing cloud HR software?

 Multinational companies are also required to comply with national holidays, pay periods, laws around when new staff can start to take holidays, and a multitude of other regulation and compliance matters.

-To help drive business growth, they need a cloud system that is able to handle this.
+To help drive business growth, they need a cloud system that can handle this.
 A global cloud HR system can.

 2. Cloud is easy to use